TheMrMilchmann/AE2CCBridge/README.md

 build scripts to find out which toolchains are requested.

 An installed JDK 1.8 (or later) is required to use Gradle.

+A local installation of CC:Restitched is required to build this mod.
+The recommended way to create one is going to the submodule under `deps/cc-restitched` and calling:

+    gradlew jar publishToMavenLocal

 ### Building